 Looking for a way to add some new flavor to your playing?
-Tuning your guitar a half step down is a great way to change the sound and feel of your songs.
+Guitar tuning a half step down is a great way to change the sound and feel of your songs.
 And best of all, you don’t need a special guitar tuner half step down to play in this exciting tuning.

 What is a Half Step Down Tuning?

 This tuning, as its name suggests, means that you tune each string down a half step.
 A half step refers to the smallest distance between any two notes on the fretboard.
 For example, the distance between G and A is a whole step.
 The half step between them is A# (or Gb).

 As you likely know, standard tuning is E/A/D/G/B/E when you go from the low E to the high E. So as you start tuning, you will need to lower E by a half step.
 This note is Eb or D#.
 You will probably typically see half step down tuning written using the flat forms of each note: Eb/Ab/Db/Gb/Bb/Eb.
 However, it also can be written using sharps instead: D#/G#/C#/F#/A#/D#.

 While some alternate tunings require you to remember different chord shapes, tuning a half step down does not.
 That’s because all the strings are tuned, in relation to each other, the same way that they are in standard tuning.
 Since the intervals between them are the same, all of your chord shapes and scale patterns will be the same.

 Why Do We Do Half Step Down Tuning?